-The most significant impact of the standard on our financial statements relates to advance payments received for performance obligations that extend for a period greater than one year.
-Applying the standard, such performance obligations are those that include a financing component, specifically: (i) warranty extension services, (ii) cloud-based monitoring, and (iii) communication services.
+We recognize financing component expenses in our consolidated statement of income in relation to advance payments for performance obligations that extend for a period greater than one year.
+These financing component expenses are reflected in our deferred revenues balance.
+Such performance obligations are those that include a financing component, specifically: (i) warranty extension services, (ii) cloud-based monitoring, and (iii) communication services.